cloudfoundry/cf-for-k8s/docs/platform_operators/external-databases.md

 # Using external databases

-You can use an external database for the cloud controller and uaa by providing following values:
+You can use an external database for the CF API and UAA by providing following values:

 ```yaml
 #@data/values